The Queen's Gambit - Episode 1 review

 Beth had never seen chess until now.
 While coming down to the basement to clean her teacher's eraser (duster), she noticed it for the very first time.
 Without saying a word, she returned back.

 When we fancy something, we can visualize it almost anywhere.
-A child's biggest canvas is sky, roof of a room with limitless imagination.
-Beth visualizes the chess board on the roof of her dormitory and replays the move she saw the custodian playing.
+A child's biggest canvas is the sky.
+For Beth it was the ceiling of her dormitory room where she unleased her limitless imagination.
+Beth visualizes the chess board and replays the move she saw the custodian playing.

 Until now Beth only took a peek.
 Upon a closer inspection, she found that the custodian did not have an opponent.
 He was playing a game against himself.
 She enquires the name of the game but the custodian asks her to go upstairs (implying back to her class).
 When she showed her relentless curiosity, the man told, 'It's called chess'.
 She asked if he will teach him but he was not interested in playing against strangers.
 Getting dejected, she returned back upstairs.

-After seeing the board closely, Beth was able to visualize the entire board along with the pieces on her dorm's roof.
+After seeing the board closely, Beth was able to visualize the entire board along with the pieces on her dorm's ceiling.

-She gathered the courage to answer that she is not a stranger, she lives there after coming down to the basement under the pretense of cleaning her teacher's eraser.
-The nine-year-old kid also reveals that she knows some of the game by watching him play.
+On the next occasion when she was cleaning her erasers Beth gathered the courage and confronted Mr. Shaibel.
+She told hiim that she was no stranger and that she lived upstairs.
+The nine-year-old kid also revealed that she knows some of the game by watching him play.
 The custodian sternly said, 'Girls do not play chess'.
 Beth walks up to the board and describes the movement of the rook, pawn and queen.
 When Beth is about to leave, the old man picks up the bishop first and then the knight to ask about their movement.
 After being satisfied with her correct answers, he invites her to play with a 'Now or never' clause.
 Of course Beth accepts.

 Without knowing intricacies of the game, Beth fell for the 'Scholar's Mate' trick.